This article explains how to monitor and manage the Datto Cloud Continuity for PCs Agent on a production machine.

 - Agent version: This field displays the software version of the currently-installed backup agent.

 - Agent shortcode: This is the unique identifier associated with the protected machine of the agent.
-Clicking the short code copies it to your computer's clipboard.
+When you click the shortcode, it gets copied to your computer's clipboard.
 Have this code available when contacting Datto Technical Support about your Cloud Continuity installation.

 - Take backup now: By default, the Cloud Continuity agent takes one backup every two hours.
 Selecting this option will force the agent to perform a backup immediately.